-INDICATOR RTN TMC нмс СМС Project/ Program name Hospital Subsidy Access to Health and Services, Health Facilities and Professionals Access to Health and Services, Health Facilities and Professionals Description of program SDMP Impact and Non-impact Barangays shared 10% of SDMP fund to LGU - Bataraza District Hospital for free hospitalization of Bataraza IP and indigents residents.
-Subsidy to Barangay Health Centers manpower; and, Clean & Green Program-Food Always in the Home (FAITH) Gardening Semestral provision of medicines to community health centers Provision of health center facilities and equipment [1] Assistance to health-related concerns or emergencies and Blood Letting Activity with RHU and Red Cross Provision of essential medicines, dental and "buntis" kits and COVID-related PPEs [1] Provision of health supplies to Senior Citizens & PWD [1] Procurement of COVID Vaccines [1] Assistance to the repair and improvement of barangay health stations [2] Provision of materials for the installation of sanitary toilets [1] Expenditure PhP 4,092,870 PhP 4,897,518 PhP 546,888 PhP 9,379,383 Number of beneficiaries 2 Hospitals 40,731 650 individuals 1,566 Impact/ Increase access to Improved health Decrease morbidity Expected impact health care services and free services • Zero-waste and mortality rate and improve access hospitalization. management to health services
+INDICATOR RTN тмс нмс СМС Project/ Program name Hospital Subsidy Access to Health and Services, Health Facilities and Professionals Access to Health and Services, Health Facilities and Professionals Description of program SDMP Impact and Non-impact Barangays shared 10% of SDMP fund to LGU - Bataraza District Hospital for free hospitalization of Bataraza IP and indigents residents.
+Subsidy to Barangay Health Centers manpower; and, Clean & Green Program-Food Always in the Home (FAITH) Gardening Semestral provision of medicines to community health centers Provision of health center facilities and equipment ^[1] Assistance to health-related concerns or emergencies and Blood Letting Activity with RHU and Red Cross Provision of essential medicines, dental and "buntis" kits and COVID-related PPEs ^[1] Provision of health supplies to Senior Citizens &amp; PWD ^[1] Procurement of COVID Vaccines ^[1] Assistance to the repair and improvement of barangay health stations ^[2] Provision of materials for the installation of sanitary toilets ^[1] Expenditure PhP 4,092,870 PhP 4,897,518 PhP 546,888 PhP 9,379,383 Number of beneficiaries 2 Hospitals 27 40,731 650 individuals 1,566 Impact/ Expected impact Increase access to health care services and free hospitalization.
+Improved health services Zero-waste management Decrease morbidity and mortality rate and improve access to health services